LW83/Project-5-EverWear/README.md

 ### Images
   - Unbranded scenery images are images sourced from [Unsplash](https://unsplash.com/s/photos/outdoors-hoody)
-  - Images of branded goods are images that have been photoshopped to display the EverWear logo.
+  - Images of branded goods are images that I have created via Adobe Photoshop & Illustrator to display the EverWear logo.

 ### Resources & Code Utilisation
  The following resources were key to helping me build functionality critical to the working of the site: